 Specialist Braille translation software recognises some of the more basic maths symbols like + and =, but other symbols like minus and superscripts have to be adapted by a transcription professional.

-And once you move on to more complex degree Maths with calculus, geometry and matrices, for instance, it is vital to have a high level understanding of the Maths initially and also Braille, in order to adapt it correctly for Braille reading Mathematicians.
+And once you move on to a more complex degree Maths with calculus, geometry, and matrices, for instance, it is vital to have a high-level understanding of the Maths initially and also Braille, in order to adapt it correctly for Braille reading Mathematicians.

 But don’t worry, A2i can help with all of this.